-Introduction to Global Popular Music Studies
+Introduction to Global Popular Musics

 This module aims to familiarise you with a field of study that has been emerging from the intersection of ethnomusicology and popular music studies.
 Assigned readings, discussions, and assessments will seek to situate popular music in a global context while also attending to the ways that global processes impact local musical actors, scenes, and styles.
 Particular attention will be paid to ethnography and its application to the study of popular musics.
-Topics and cases to be explored include diasporic popular musics, musical migration, recording and production, global music industries, musical labour in the ‘creative industries’, local music scenes, urban contexts, and media theory.
+Topics and cases to be explored included diasporic popular musics, musical migration, recording and production, global music industries, musical labour in the ‘creative industries’, local music scenes, urban contexts, and media theory.
 This module will also provide an orientation to relevant fields of study (including ethnomusicology and popular music studies) through an engagement with foundational disciplinary texts as well as current debates.

 Introduction to Musicology

-Assessment: Four 2,000-word essays
+Assessment: Two 2,500-word essays

-You will also choose one optional module from a range which typically includes:
+You will also choose three optional modules from a range which typically includes:

-British Music Studies
+- British Music Studies 1850-1975